TinasheMTapera/usrse.github.io/_posts/newsletters/quarto/_conference.md

 Marriott from October 19-21, 2026 in San Jose, California, with the theme **"Advancing Science in the Age of AI".**

-General chairs have been appointed to lead each of the core committees for USRSE’26.
+Chairs have been appointed to lead each of the core committees for USRSE’26.
 These chairs have begun assembling sub‑teams from the pool of volunteers who expressed interest in supporting the respective areas.
 If you were not selected for a chair position, please stay tuned,